Indemnity Statement: Everything You Need to Know

 This type of agreement may also be used between an employee and an employer to offer protection against damages, claims, losses, or liabilities when one party is involved in a specific activity.
 In an agreement, the indemnitee is the party who is protected under the terms.
 The indemnifier is the party who is responsible for protecting the indemnitee.

 If you need help with an indemnity statement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.